ux-at-icfnext/DCCPS/_pages/patterns/alert.md

   title: This is an info alert
   content: Used as an example for giving information
   status: info
+alert-secondary:
+  title: Alert Title (Secondary)
+  content: Used as an example for giving information
+  status: secondary
 alert-warn:
   title: This is an warning alert
   content: Used as an example for giving warning